A lot or a little?

-Kids should enjoy the NBC LEARN sections on timely topics such as the science and technology behind the Winter Olympic Games, planetary changes, water sustainability, and social and historical concepts.
+Kids should enjoy the NBC Learn sections on timely topics such as the science and technology behind the Winter Olympic Games, planetary changes, water sustainability, and social and historic concepts.
 Each section features short (usually fewer than six minutes), informative videos produced by NBC News; they're brief enough to hold kids' interest and elicit questions.
 NBC Learn also excels at tying concepts together to create interesting clips; sports-minded students will love videos such as "The Science of NBC Football."

 Discuss how news is covered.
 Can your child identify the who, what, when, where, and why elements in a newspaper article?